Praxilla: Praxilleion

+Skolia

-Because three of the works attributed to Praxilla are drinking songs, and respectable women in classical Greece would normally have been excluded from the parties where such songs were performed, there has been some scholarly debate about Praxila's social position.
+Two of the skolia quoted by Athenaeus, who associates Praxilla with this genre, are attributed to her by other sources.
+Because respectable women in classical Greece would normally have been excluded from the parties where such songs were performed, there has been some scholarly debate about her social position.
 Martin Litchfield West suggests that there were two Praxillas, one writing the skolia; the other, the more "respectable" choral songs and hymns.
-Other scholars have argued that, based on the attribution of skolia to Praxilla, she must have been a hetaira (a type of prostitute), though Jane McIntosh Snyder notes that there is no external evidence for this thesis.
+Other scholars have argued that, based on the attribution of skolia to Praxilla, she must have been a hetaira, though Jane McIntosh Snyder notes that there is no external evidence for this thesis.
 Ian Plant suggests the alternative hypothesis that she was a professional musician, composing songs for symposia because there was a market for such works.

 Alternatively, West suggests that the skolia were not written by Praxilla at all.
 Gregory Jones agrees, and argues that all of the surviving skolia attributed to particular poets are in fact derived from a non-elite oral literary tradition.
 Marchinus Van der Valk, who also endorses this theory, allows for the possibility that some skolia were "derived from" Praxilla's poetry and published in antiquity attributed to her.

-Praxilla was included in Judy Chicago's Heritage Floor.
+Dithyramb to Achilles

+A single line of a dithyramb titled "Achilles" is quoted by Hephaestion to illustrate an unusual metrical feature.
+The surviving text of this poem seems to refer to Achilles' anger at Agamemnon which leads to the events of Homer's Iliad.

+Reception

+Praxilla was well regarded in antiquity.
+Antipater of Thessalonica lists her first among his canon of nine "immortal-tongued" women poets, and the sculptor Lysippus (also from Sicyon) sculpted her in bronze.
+She was sufficiently well-known in classical Athens that two of Aristophanes' surviving plays (The Wasps and Thesmophoriazusae) parody her work, and part of one of her poems is inscribed on a red-figure cup dating to about 470 BC.
+Her poetry was still remembered many centuries after her death: the Hellenistic epigrammatist Asclepiades imitated one of her poems; in the second century AD, her name was remembered in the proverb "sillier than Praxilla's Adonis", and the author Tatian cites her in his Address to the Greeks.
+Her name was still known in the twelfth century, when Eustathias included her in a list of five female poets in his commentary on the Iliad.

+Praxilla was included in Judy Chicago's Heritage Floor, as one of the women associated with the place-setting for Sappho in The Dinner Party.
+Cy Twombly includes text from a poem by Praxilla in his 1960 painting Untitled (at Sea).
 One of her fragments was adapted by Michael Longley in his poem "Praxilla", from the 2004 collection Snow Water.
+She features in the video game Assassin's Creed: Odyssey.